socialbanks/docs/bithack2instructions.md

-## SOCIAL BANKS - INSTRUCTIONS
+## SOCIAL BANKS - INSTRUCTIONS FOR BITHACK2

-Dear visitor

 We provide below a step-by-step so you can have the experience of a Social Banks platform user.